Enterprise Architecture Benefits

 1. Creating Insights and Overviews of Relations and Dependencies

-The most well-known benefit of EA is to create common insights and overviews of relationships and interdependencies.
+EA's most well-known benefit is creating common insights and overviews of relationships and interdependencies.
 This leads to reducing miscommunication and misunderstandings.
 And also more confidence in making a decision.

 Read more about Creating Insights and Overviews using Dragon1 for EA.